blakeharv/psychic-octo-ninja/favorite_quotes.md

 "Without good taste you cannot make good food."
 — Jiro Ono

+### Science

+"When I heard the learn’d astronomer;
+When the proofs, the figures, were ranged in columns before me; When I was shown the charts and the diagrams, to add, divide, and measure them; When I, sitting, heard the astronomer, where he lectured with much applause in the lecture-room, How soon, unaccountable, I became tired and sick;
+Till rising and gliding out, I wander’d off by myself,
+In the mystical moist night-air, and from time to time, Look’d up in perfect silence at the stars.
+— Walt Whitman

 ### Spiritual

 "How can there ever be a heaven when so many happy, good things make us hurt so very much?"